Internet Explorer is not supported by Design Library

 Error handling

-Error handling guides the customer to fulfil their task successfully.
+Error handling guides the customer to fulfil their task successfully or understand the situation.

 Guidelines

-This page discusses our general guidelines and links to more details.
-The first principle of great user experience is to make the user feel safe.
-By design, lead them so that it is easy to do the right thing and use positive indications that they are on track.
+The first principle of creating a great user experience is to make users feel secure.
+Guide them intuitively by designing the interface so it's easy to do the right thing, and provide clear, positive feedback that reassures them they are on the right path.

 Validation errors